petsc/petsc/doc/faq/index.rst

 Moore-Penrose pseudoinverse, and is available in ``PCLSC`` which operates on matrices of type ``MATSCHURCOMPLEMENT``.

-Do You Have Examples Of Doing Unstructured Grid Finite Element Method (FEM) With PETSc?
+Do you have examples of doing unstructured grid Finite Element Method (FEM) with PETSc?
 ---------------------------------------------------------------------------------------

 There are at least two ways to write a finite element code using PETSc: